404Wolf/csds340-case-study-1/report.typ

 = Personal Spam Filter

-Our current random forest with pre-processing might work for a customized spam classifier, but the fundamental issue is that we would have to retrain it every time.

-The current metrics that we are using, AUC, and TPR \@ FPR=1%, probably should be changed to handle this case.
+== New metrics

 // Add the new metrics and why we think they are good new metrics

+The current metrics that we are using, AUC, and TPR \@ FPR=1%, are probably still roughly reasonable for this new situation given the constraints of the problem.
+We still would like to classify emails correctly and be very careful to not label emails that are not spam as spam.

+Since we are letting users have more control over their spam filter though, we may, however, want to work in the ability for them to actually configure their own FNR that they are comfortable with.

-== New metrics
+== Soliciting feedback

 Assuming the same words are the words that a user would want to use to flag emails as spam, we could proceed by just appending word frequency rows to our dataset, and retraining every time that the user would "flag" a given email that our predictor did not previously flag.
 This is the natural approach to choose, but it is unideal because, at least for our process, training with random forests is relatively expensive, and would not scale well.
 We could, instead, compromise and choose to use a worse classifier, like _logistic regression_ with _TF-IDF_ as we explored earlier, which could be relatively cheap to train, or could choose a classifier that does not require training at all, like a _K Nearest Neighbor_ classifier.
 The issue with using a nearest neighbor classifier is that it would be really expensive to categorize a given email as spam, and we are always classifying emails as spam or not more often then users are flagging emails.

 Ultimately, however, we just do not feel that using word frequencies for only the existing frequencies is sufficient to create a good custom spam classifier.

-== Soliciting feedback

 To solicit feedback, we would likely want to build on prior art, and try to gather as much information as possible when a user "marks as spam" an email.
 Since it is a personalized filter, it is possible that they flag an email as spam not because _any_ of the frequencies.
 This introduces an immediate issue, since by just appending a document to our dataset and retraining would probably not work, since here may be unique words that tipped them off.